pingbird/dart-fengari-lua/README.md

 ## Installation

-1. Add the following package to your pubspec:
+1. Add the fengari_lua package to your pubspec:

 ```yaml
 dependencies: